crisyerik/STATS220/README.md

 Keep reading to find out what the course is all about and get a brief overview of the projects I've worked on/are working on/need to stop procrastinating on doing ~

-❗️ DISCLAIMER: THIS IS A WORK IN PROGRESS ❗️

 #
 <!-- STATS 220 Outline -->
 ## What's STATS 220?